Vascular dementia: Causes

 Vascular dementia can be caused by ischemic or hemorrhagic infarcts affecting multiple brain areas, including the anterior cerebral artery territory, the parietal lobes, or the cingulate gyrus.
 On rare occasions, infarcts in the hippocampus or thalamus are the cause of dementia.
 A history of stroke increases the risk of developing dementia by around 70%, and recent stroke increases the risk by around 120%.
 Brain vascular lesions can also be the result of diffuse cerebrovascular disease, such as small vessel disease.

 Risk factors

 Risk factors for vascular dementia include increasing age, hypertension, smoking, hypercholesterolemia, diabetes mellitus, cardiovascular disease, and cerebrovascular disease.
 Other risk factors include lifestyle, geographic origin, and APOE-ε4 genotype.

-Vascular dementia can sometimes be triggered by cerebral amyloid angiopathy, which involves accumulation of amyloid beta plaques in the walls of the cerebral arteries, leading to breakdown and rupture of the vessels.
+Vascular dementia can sometimes be triggered by cerebral amyloid angiopathy, which involves the accumulation of amyloid beta plaques in the walls of the cerebral arteries, leading to breakdown and rupture of the vessels.
 Since amyloid plaques are a characteristic feature of Alzheimer's disease, vascular dementia may occur as a consequence.